Standards of Practice

 - For students living in the dorm, transportation to the UHC can be arranged by calling the front desk of the student's dorm or the support nurse.
 Evening or night transportation to local emergency rooms can be provided by the dorm dean.
 To access this service, the student needs to call the front desk of the dorm.

-- Transportation to a local doctor office during regular working hours can be arranged if needed by Transportation Services.
+- Transportation to a local doctor's office during regular working hours can be arranged if needed by Transportation Services.
 To access this service, the student needs to call Transportation Services.

-Employees -- There is a $20 co-pay each time an employee or dependent is seen at the UHC.
-The co-pay is accepted in the form of cash, check or can be deducted from payroll.
+Employees—There is a $20 co-pay each time an employee or dependent is seen at the UHC.
+The co-pay is accepted in the form of cash or check or can be deducted from payroll.
 No credit/debit cards are accepted at this time.

 Medical information is strictly confidential and may be released only with the written permission of the patient (or parent or guardian if the patient is under 18).
 The medical record is not accessible to anyone other than the professional staff of the UHC.

 The UHC retains medical records for 10 years after last attending the university.
 Immunization records are kept indefinitely.
 To request copies of medical and or immunization records, please submit a Medical Release Authorization found on the forms page.
 Submit to firstname.lastname@example.org or fax 423.236.1713.

 Due to the concern for privacy and confidentiality for the patients being seen, it is the policy of the UHC not to employ student workers.

 The UHC welcomes suggestions for improved patient care.
 To offer a comment or concern about treatment received, please submit it to our attention.
 Each member of the staff is a skilled professional concerned with providing quality health care.